bradthornborrow/thedeskofbrad.github.io/content/posts/2021-12-02-setup-git-dotfiles-repository.md

 dotfiles commit -am "Add .bashrc"
 ```

-To backup the config remotely, setup a Git repository on your platform of choice (e.g. [GitLab](https://gitlab.com)).
+To backup the config remotely, setup a Git repository using your platform of choice (e.g. [GitLab](https://gitlab.com)).
 Once this is done, the following commands will connect your local repo and push the contents to the remote.

 ```
 dotfiles remote add origin git@gitlab.com:yourname/blank-repo.git dotfiles push -u origin master
 ```

 When setting up a new system, you can pull down the config using a similar process.
 First, follow the initial steps to setup the bare repo and `dotfile` sync alias.
-After this is done, these commands will connect the remote repository and pull down the config.
+After this is done, follow these commands to connect the remote repository and pull down the stored config.

 ```
 dotfiles remote add origin git@gitlab.com:yourname/repo-name.git dotfiles checkout
 ```

-Once this has been checked out locally, everything works the same to add, update or delete configuration files and push the changes remotely.
+Once checked out locally, everything works the same to add, update or delete configuration files and push the changes remotely.

-I drafted this post primarily for my own reference but if you found it helpful, you're welcome.
+I drafted this post primarily for my own reference but if you found it helpful, you're welcome ツ.
 To contact me, please use the [Contact](/contact) page, or message me on [Twitter](https://twitter.com/TheDeskofBrad).

 Take care.